-At these spots, you typically find many individualistic or interesting personalities.
-Couples or families living in a house on wheels for many months a year, sometimes in one stretch — called full-timers.
-We are typically using these places for one night, when going form one place to another.
-We stay longer only if there is nice surroundings.
-On out travel map we are marking boondocking spots (in Europe called stellplatz) by a flower.
+In these spots, you typically find many quirky or interesting personalities.
+Couples or families living on a house on wheels for many months a year, sometimes all in one stretch, are called full-timers.
+We typically use these places for one night, traveling form one place to another.
+We stay longer only if the surroundings are nice.
+On our travel map, we mark boondocking spots (in Europe they’re called Stellplatz) using a flower symbol.

 Electricity — The Main Challenge

-In campsites you don’t care about electricity — there is plenty of it.
-But, when you are boondocking, it is almost never available.
-Taking shower with hot water can be postponed and cooking can be replaced by a restaurant.
-Work can be delayed to another day as well.
-But refrigerator has to be working all the time.
-This means, that we have to think two, three steps ahead, before we leave the facilities of campsites.
-Or we get some extra equipment.
+In campsites you don’t need to care about electricity — there’s plenty of it and it’s easily accessible.
+When you’re boondocking, it’s almost never available.
+Having a hot shower needs to be delayed and instead of cooking you may need to go to a restaurant.
+Work may have to be postponed to another day, too.
+But the refrigerator needs to work all the time.
+This means that we have to think ahead before we leave the cushy facilities of a campsite.
+Or we have to get some extra equipment.

 Solar stove which we are planning to try.